GURU2806/BODMAS_for_calculator/README.md

-try your own calculation by replace the value of String s1in main().
+Try your own calculation by replace the value of String s1 in main().
-ONLY STRING VALUE IS INTERPRETED. the anser for this code is 18.
+ONLY STRING VALUE IS INTERPRETED. the answer for this code is 18.
 Check out yours!